-All interested members are urged to attend an informational session after the regularly scheduled board of directors meeting Sept.
-11, 2017.
+All interested members are urged to attend an informational session after the regularly scheduled board of directors meeting in September (NOTE that this meeting has been postponed due to potential impacts from Hurricane Irma).
 The board meeting begins at 1 p.m. and the information session will begin directly following.
 (The brief presentation and Q&A portion of the program will be available on the KICA website after the meeting.)

 Any member may run for board service by submitting an application package, which includes background information and a statement of focus.
 These statements will be published along with other election materials.
-For specific filing details or to obtain application materials and assistance with completing the process, contact firstname.lastname@example.org.
-The deadline for applications will be announced soon and is expected to be early-to-mid October.
+To view the board application and to learn more about board service, visit kica.us/about/board.
+The application deadline for all candidates is Tuesday, Oct.
+17, 2017.
+For specific filing details or to obtain application materials and assistance with completing the process, contact email@example.com.

 Diverse board leadership is vital to the continued success of our Kiawah community, and the board thanks you for your interest in making an impact on the future of the island.

 KICA Nominating Committee